huggingface/optimum-habana/examples/text-generation/README.md

 - `--prompt` to benchmark the model on a prompt of your choice
 - `--attn_softmax_bf16` to run attention softmax layer in bfloat16 precision provided that the model (such as Llama) supports it

+> You can run `python run_generation.py --help` to get the list of all available arguments and their description.

 For example, you can reproduce the results presented in [this blog post](https://huggingface.co/blog/habana-gaudi-2-bloom) with the following command:
 ```bash
 python ../gaudi_spawn.py --use_deepspeed --world_size 8 run_generation.py \